SourceQuote

 Startup flow (local_launcher.py)

-sys._MEIPASS) or a dev environment, then resolves paths to templates, static files, and application code accordingly. - Environment setup — loads
+1. Path resolution — detects whether it is running from a PyInstaller bundle (sys._MEIPASS) or a dev environment, then resolves paths to templates, static files, and application code accordingly.

-.envfrom the executable directory, then forcesLOCAL_MODE=1andPROJECTS_DIR=~/Documents/WaveformStudio/projects. - Database initialisation — creates (or migrates) a SQLite database at
+3. Database initialisation — creates (or migrates) a SQLite database at ~/Documents/SourceQuote/source_quote.db using database/build_sqlite.py, then seeds the implicit local user.

-~/Documents/WaveformStudio/waveform_studio.dbusingdatabase/build_sqlite.py, then seeds the implicit local user. - Flask setup — configures the Flask app's template and static folders from the bundle paths.
+4. Flask setup — configures the Flask app's template and static folders from the bundle paths.

-- Launch — starts a Waitress WSGI server on a random free port on
+5. Launch — starts a Waitress WSGI server on a random free port on 127.0.0.1, then opens a native pywebview window (1400×900, min 800×600) pointed at /app.

-How the code splits on LOCAL_MODE
+How the code splits on DEPLOY_MODE

 Authentication (application/auth.py) — the login_required decorator short-circuits Firebase token verification and injects the implicit local user directly: